GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: GMAI-VL-5.5M: A Comprehensive Multimodal Medical Dataset

 \paragraph{Data collection.} To construct a comprehensive multimodal medical dataset, we sourced 219 datasets from diverse platforms.
 Fig.~\ref{fig:pipeline}(a) highlights key data sources, such as Kaggle, Grand Challenge, and Huggingface, which facilitate extensive data collection.
 These datasets cover diverse imaging modalities, including fundus, CT, MRI, and ultrasound (US), and span a variety of medical tasks, such as diagnosis, severity assessment, and organ recognition.
 They also encompass multiple clinical specialties, including pathology, dermatology, ophthalmology, otolaryngology, and oncology, further enhancing their diversity.

-\paragraph{Data preprocess.} After data collection, we apply a preprocessing workflow to extract 2D medical images from the videos and 3D medical volumes.
-For data cleaning, we first extract key annotation information from classification data, including modality, department, and labels for each image, discarding instances with missing or unclear annotations.
-For segmentation data, we follow the SA-Med2D-20M~\citep{ye2023sa} preprocessing method, filtering out low-quality images and labels, and converting them into detection datasets.
-The converted segmentation data is then processed together with the original detection dataset, with key annotation information extracted and linked to each image.
-Finally, the preprocessed data are then standardized and organized into a structured format: \texttt{<image, modality, label, department, bbox [optional]>}.
+\paragraph{Data processing.} After data collection, we follow a workflow to pair medical data (including both 2D and 3D data) with corresponding text annotations.
+To ensure high-quality annotations, we first extract key information from the annotations provided by medical experts.
+For classification data, we extract the modality, department, and labels for each image, discarding instances with missing or unclear annotations.
+For segmentation data, we follow the SA-Med2D-20M~\citep{ye2023sa} approach, filtering out low-quality images and labels, and converting them into detection annotation format.
+Finally, the preprocessed data is standardized and organized into a structured format: \texttt{<image, modality, label, department, bbox [optional]>}, where ``bbox'' refers to the bounding box locations for detection annotations.